How to Write a 5 Paragraph Essay

 Introduction: 3-5 Sentences

-- The introduction sets the structure for the rest of the essay, with the first sentence being the HOOK sentence.
+- The introduction sets the structure for the rest of the essay, with the first sentence being the hook sentence.

-- The Hook Sentence is kind of like the spark to a flame; It grabs the reader's attention.
+- The hook sentence is kind of like the spark to a flame.
+It grabs the reader's attention.

-For Example: If your essay is about preservation of our environment, you could say something like: "Do we want to live in a planet where we are surrounded by desert and wasteland?".
+For Example: If your essay is about preserving our environment, you could say something like: "Do we want to live on a planet where we are surrounded by desert and wasteland?".
 This is a rhetorical question, meaning it does not need an answer because it is obvious.

 Brief Introduction of Supporting Arguments (1-3)